 A recipe collaboration with the British Heart Foundation

-1 tbsp Borderfields rapeseed oil, plus extra for brushing
+1 tbsp Borderfields Cold Pressed Rapeseed Oil, plus extra for brushing

 1 small red onion, thinly sliced